orangewood-co/orangewood_sim_stack/README.md

-# OrangeWood Simulation Stack
+# Orangewood Simulation Stack

-This repository has a simulation and MoveIt! stack of indigenous OWL 6.5 Robot.
+This repository has a simulation packages and MoveIt! config of Orangewood indigenous OWL 6.5 Robot.
+It is also including orangewood sdk examples.

 # Prerequisites